cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ```

 ## Step 2.
 Access the relational data base.
-In this section we will describe how to access the data base using either the `JdbcTemplate` or the `DataSource` Spring beans.
+In this section we will describe how to access the data base using Spring's `JdbcTemplate`.

 ### Add a class to define the data object(s)

 This example application makes use of a supplied Db2 table which contains employee data.
 The supplied table can be found on your Db2 for z/OS system in database DSN8D11A.
-The DDL for this table can be found in the (Db2 for z/OS Knowledge Center)[https://www.ibm.com/support/knowledgecenter/SSEPEK_11.0.0/intro/src/tpc/db2z_sampletablesemployeemain.html]
+The DDL for this table can be found in the [Db2 for z/OS Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSEPEK_11.0.0/intro/src/tpc/db2z_sampletablesemployeemain.html)

-We need to have a representation of this table in our application so the first item we add is a definition of an employee object.
-This is provided in the [`Employee.java`](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/Employee.java) class.
+We need to have a representation of this table in our application so the first item we add is a definition of the employee object.
+This is provided in our sample [`Employee.java`](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/Employee.java) class.
 This is a standard Java representation of our employee record which contains definitions for each column in the table, a constructor plus getters and setters for each field.

 ### Add a REST controller

 The REST controller is the code which will process the requests coming in from the browser.
 It will direct the incoming requests to the appropriate service methods to complete the request.
-Code for `EmployeeRestController.java` is provided in the [sample](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/EmployeeRestController.java).
+Code for [EmployeeRestController.java](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/EmployeeRestController.java) is provided in the sample.
 The controller contains endpoints to perform the following functions:

 * Simple end point to display usage information
 * Display all Employees in the table